PerlAlien/Alien-Build/README.md

         Note that `cygwin` and `msys` are considered `unix` even though they run on windows!

+    - platform.cpu.count

+        Contains a non-negative integer of available (possibly virtual) CPUs on the system.
+This can be used by build plugins to build in parallel.
+The environment variable `ALIEN_CPU_COUNT` can be set to override the CPU count.

+    - platform.cpu.arch.name

+        Contains a normalized name for the architecture of the current Perl.
+This can be used by fetch plugins to determine which binary packages to download.
+        The value may be one of the following, but this list will be expanded as needed.

+        - `armel`

+            32-bit ARM soft-float

+        - `armhf`

+            32-bit ARM hard-float

+        - `aarch64`

+            64-bit ARM

+        - `ppc`

+            32-bit PowerPC (big-endian)

+        - `ppc64`

+            64-bit PowerPC (big-endian)

+        - `x86`

+            32-bit Intel (i386, i486, i686)

+        - `x86_64`

+            64-bit Intel (AMD64)

+        - `unknown`

+            Unable to detect architecture.
+Please report this if needed.

 - out\_of\_source

     Build in a different directory from the where the source code is stored.